 Job satisfaction or Employee Satisfaction (also referred to as morale) is one of the most widely used variables in organizational behavior.
 It is an employee's attitudinal response to his or her organization.
-As an attitude, job satisfaction is summarized in the evaluative component and comprised of cognitive, affective, behavioral components.
+As an attitude, job satisfaction is summarized in the evaluative component and composed of cognitive, affective, behavioral components.
 As with all attitudes, the relationship between satisfaction and behavior, most specifically job performance and membership, is complex.
 The following sections summarize the cognitive and affective components of job satisfaction; their relationship to organizational inducements systems and their impact on performance and membership.

 The Evaluative Component

 An individual's overall response to the employing organization is summarized in the evaluative component.
 It represents dislike vs. like for the organization.
-When asked for a single response to the question, How satisfacted are you with your job, individuals response with their overall evaluation.
+When asked for a single response to the question, How satisfied are you with your job, individuals response with their overall evaluation.